keboola/developers-docs/extend/component/index.md

 - Create new or [join an existing Vendor](/extend/component/tutorial/#before-you-start).
 - Create a [service account](/extend/component/tutorial/#creating-a-deployment-account)
 - Add a [new component](/extend/component/tutorial/#creating-a-component).
-- Set `genericDockerUI-tableInput` and `genericDockerUI-tableOutput` in the UI options of the component.
+- Set `genericDockerUI-tableInput` and `genericDockerUI-tableOutput` (possibly also `genericDockerUI-fileInput` if you need it) in the UI options of the component.
 - Migrate the component code.

 ### Code Migration
 There should be no changes required in the component code.
+The only difference you might run into is that your code is no longer put in the `/home/` directory, but in the `/code/` directory.
 The easiest way to migrate is to use our [Component Generator tool](https://github.com/keboola/component-generator).
 Run it with: